-Mystery shoppers, in evaluating the customer experience, are performing work that is within their hirer’s core business, which is customer experience management.
+Mystery shoppers, in evaluating the customer experience, are performing work that is within their hirer’s core business: customer experience management.
 Therefore, they must be classified as employees and not as independent contractors.
 This Dynamex test has recently been codified in California by the passage of AB5, enabling the legislature to expand employee protections to all aspects of the state labor code.

 What does this mean for you as a mystery shopper?
 By being classified as an employee rather than an independent contractor, you will receive benefits such as a guaranteed minimum wage, overtime wages, health care benefits, unemployment, workers’ compensation, and any other benefits that employees are guaranteed under California law.
 This means getting paid for every minute that you work and more.

 Also, if you are working for a company that requires you to complete their own certification training, you must get paid for that training time.